LeaHartl/MWKVK_processing/ReadMe.md

 # Code to process MWK and VK data files (glacier and meteo data)

+Requires the folowwing directories to be present in the same directory as the .py files: "out", "figs", "AWS".
+Additional file paths to input data need to be set in the scripts, see comments therein.

 ## GLACIER data:
 **ProcessExcl.py:**